amaranth-lang/amaranth/docs/lang.rst

 .. warning::

    Because of Python :ref:`operator precedence <python:operator-summary>`, logical operators bind less tightly than comparison operators whereas bitwise operators bind more tightly than comparison operators.
-As a result, all logical expressions in nMigen **must** have parenthesized operands.
+As a result, all logical expressions in Amaranth **must** have parenthesized operands.

-   Omitting parentheses around operands in an nMigen a logical expression is likely to introduce a subtle bug:
+   Omitting parentheses around operands in an Amaranth a logical expression is likely to introduce a subtle bug:

    .. doctest::